artsiom-burkun/bulma-starter-kits/README.md

 # Laravel Bulma: Starter Kits with css framework Bulma

 Blade files with css framework Bulma as Starter Kits for another Laravel app.
-Replace standart views files by new Bulma-blade files.
+Replace standard views files by new Bulma-blade files.

 ## Installation